 There are many advanced word lists, but usually, they lack proper examples.
 In this article, however, you’ll find some of the juiciest verbiage ever devised and get some movie entertainment as a bonus.

 Watching movies is probably one of the best ways to stay in touch with the living language, and as a movie addict, I couldn’t help but create this list.

-Each word is followed by a definition, an example, and by a movie scene in which it appeared.
-All of those movies are marvelous, as they include copious amounts of other sophisticated words and witty dialogues.
+Each word is followed by a definition, an example, and a movie scene in which it appeared.
+All of those movies are marvelous, as they include copious amounts of other advanced words and witty dialogues.
 Enjoy.

 1. Obtuse – Lacking quickness of perception or intellect.

 Example: The Shawshank Redemption